On this page

 Both the independent experts and co-regulators have concluded that the Leigh Creek UCG project poses low environmental risks (including risks to water resources).

-On the 5th November 2018, as detailed in the attached letter, Leigh Creek Energy requested from DEM-ERD a temporary suspension for up to 4 weeks for its 90 day UCG trial for the purpose of re-igniting the gasifier.
+On 5 November 2018, as detailed in the letter below, Leigh Creek Energy requested from the Department for Energy and Mining, Energy Resources Division (DEM-ERD) a temporary suspension for up to 4 weeks for its 90 day UCG trial for the purpose of re-igniting the gasifier.
 LCK have advised that several options to re-ignite the gasifier will be considered, with the first option already provided to DEM-ERD for consideration as part of the company’s approved Management of Change process.

-In response, on the 7th November 2018 as detailed in attached DEM-ERD letter, approval was granted to suspend the trial conditional to at the expiration of the suspension (a maximum of up to 4 weeks to 5 December 2018), the 3-month UCG trial period will recommence.
+In response, on 7 November 2018 as detailed in the DEM-ERD letter below, approval was granted to suspend the trial conditional to at the expiration of the suspension (a maximum of up to 4 weeks to 5 December 2018), the 3-month UCG trial period will recommence.

 Department for Energy and Mining Suspension Approval (PDF 495 KB)